NordicPlayground/Windows-nRF-Toolbox/README.md

 # Windows-nRF-Toolbox
-nRF Toolbox source code for release
+nRF Toolbox source code for release 1.0.0

+Note: The code source code will be exactly